W-David-Porter/acim/src/text/3-the-innocent-perception/i-atonement-without-sacrifice/index.md

 <div id=3 class=zero-height></div>

-3. The statement “Vengeance is mine, says the Lord” is a misperception by which one assigns his own ‘evil’ past to God.
+3. The statement “Vengeance is mine, says the Lord” is a misperception by which one assigns his own “evil’ past to God.
-²The ‘evil’ past has nothing to do with God.
+²The “evil’ past has nothing to do with God.
 ³He did not create it and He does not maintain it.
 ⁴God does not believe in retribution.
 ⁵His Mind does not create that way.
-⁶He does not hold your ‘evil’ deeds against you.
+⁶He does not hold your “evil’ deeds against you.
 ⁷Is it likely that He would hold them against me?
 ⁸Be very sure that you recognize how utterly impossible this assumption is, and how entirely it arises from projection.
 ⁹This kind of error is responsible for a host of related errors, including the belief that God rejected Adam and forced him out of the Garden of Eden.